 5-Day Big Island Itinerary: Volcanoes, Coffee, and Black Sand Beaches

-There is something about the Big Island that gets under your skin.
-Maybe it is the way the landscape shifts from bone-dry lava fields to dripping rainforest in the span of a single drive.
-Maybe it is watching your kids stand on ground that is literally still being made.
-Whatever it is, five days on Hawaii Island changed how our whole family thinks about the world, and I am not being dramatic.
+There's something about the Big Island that gets under your skin.
+Maybe it's the way the landscape shifts from bone-dry lava field to dripping rainforest in the span of a single drive.
+Maybe it's watching your kids stand on ground that is literally still being made.
+Whatever it is, five days on Hawaii Island changed how our whole family thinks about the world.
+Not being dramatic.

-We have done this trip twice now, once with a toddler and once with elementary-aged kids, and I have refined this itinerary down to what actually works for families.
-No frantic island-hopping, no twelve-hour driving days, just the right pace to soak in one of the most extraordinary places on the planet.
+We've done this trip twice now, once with my kids as little ones and once when they were elementary age, and I've refined the itinerary down to what actually works for families.
+No frantic island-hopping.
+No twelve-hour driving days.
+The right pace to soak in one of the most extraordinary places on the planet.

-Quick note: The Big Island is big.
+Quick note: the Big Island is big.
 Like, twice-the-size-of-all-the-other-Hawaiian-islands-combined big.
-You will be doing some driving, but I have structured each day to keep it manageable and grouped by region so you are not backtracking across the island.
+You will be doing some driving but I have grouped each day by region so you're not zigzagging.

 Before You Go: What to Pack

-The Big Island has nearly every climate zone on earth, which means packing smart is everything.
-You will need layers, sun protection, and gear that can handle both a tropical beach and a chilly volcanic summit.
-Here are the essentials we never travel without:
+The Big Island has nearly every climate zone on earth, so packing smart is everything.
+Layers.
+Sun protection.
+Gear that handles a tropical beach and a chilly volcano summit on the same day.

-For footwear, you need something that can handle wet lava rock, tide pools, and everything in between.
-Regular flip-flops will not cut it here.
-We bring KEEN Newport H2 Water Sandals for every member of the family.
-The enclosed toe is a lifesaver on jagged lava rock, and they dry fast after tide pool exploring.
-Also, toss a pair of rain boots in the suitcase for Volcanoes National Park.
-Trust me on this one.
-The trails around Kilauea can get seriously muddy, and there is nothing worse than squelching through a four-mile hike in soaked sneakers.
+Footwear has to handle wet lava rock, tide pools, and everything in between.
+Flip-flops will not cut it.
+KEEN Newport H2 Water Sandals for every member.
+Closed toe is a lifesaver on jagged lava and they dry fast after tide pools.
+Also, throw a pair of rain boots in the suitcase for Volcanoes National Park.
+Trust me.
+The Kilauea trails get genuinely muddy and there is nothing worse than squelching through a four-mile hike in soaked sneakers.

-One more thing: bring a waterproof phone pouch.
-You will want it for snorkeling, the black sand beach, and honestly any time you are near the water.
+One more: a waterproof phone pouch.
+Snorkeling, the black sand beach, anywhere near water.
 I have watched too many phones meet their end in Hawaiian surf.

 Day 1: Arrive in Kona and Find Your Island Rhythm